CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### /api/v1/get_batch
-Get a batch of videos.
+### Get a batch of videos
 If the client type is not researcher, gold standards (with known labels) will be randomly placed to evaluate the label quality.
+For researchers, there will be no gold standards.
+Combine url_root and url_part in the returned data to get the full video URL.
+- Path:
+  - **/api/v1/get_batch**
-- Available methods: POST
+- Available methods:
+  - POST
 - Required fields:
   - "user_token": from /api/v1/login
 - Returned fields: